-Check out the new shark and ray touchpool named “Shark Discovery” on October 5.
+Coming Soon – the new shark and ray touchpool named “Shark Discovery”

 The new 13,000-gallon pool measures approximately 60-feet-long by 16-feet at its widest point – six times the size of the current ray touchpool at the Aquarium.
 A massive interactive LED screen running the entire length of the pool will offer interactive educational programming to teach guests about the animals in the pool and their important roles in their ecosystems.